rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     Ye cannot drink the cup of the Lord, and the cup of devils: ye cannot be partakers of the Lord's table, and of the table of devils.
     Do we provoke the Lord to jealousy? are we stronger than he?

+Note how the sacrifice of Christ and His body and blood are compared to the pagan sacrifices to idols.

 !!! quote "Colossians 3:2-8"
     Set your affection on things above, not on things on the earth.